alisonpecin/terraform-aws-security-headers/README.md

 # Lambda@Edge Security Headers
-Terraform that deploy Lambda@Edge to inject headers in CloudFront Distribution
+Terraform that deploy Lambda@Edge.
+This function intercepts requests to the cloudfront by inserting the security headers

 Provisioned resources:
 * Lambda Function